JDBJohnBrown/FP2/README.md

 ## My Library: (2htdp/image)
 My name: John Brown3

 For FP2 I explored the 2htdp/image library for lack of a better library.
-Nothing peeked my interest, so I used this to generate an image which displays some of the information I retrieved in [FP1](https://github.com/JDBJohnBrown/FP1).
+Nothing piqued my interest, so I used this to generate an image which displays some of the information I retrieved in [FP1](https://github.com/JDBJohnBrown/FP1).
 I expanded upon my code from FP1 in numerous ways, however I will stick stricly to explaining my use of the image library.

 ## Sub-Images